Other sites covering British comic characters:

 Toonhound's Fleetway Street site.

 To make the list of heroes (and the odd villain) easier to navigate, I've split it into sections.
 In order to keep things at a manageable size, I've had to lay ground rules as to who does or doesn't qualify for entry.
-I'm not going to include any of the innumerable western or war comic strip heroes unless they have a "superheroic" twist to them; if I did include them this list would be endless.
-The same goes for literary adventurers and detectives - there are just too many of them, so unless they have a strong element of the fantastic to them, I've left them out (so no Miss Marple but yes to Sherlock Holmes who has been credited with some paranormal adventures).
+I originally didn't include any of the innumerable western or war comic strip heroes unless they have a "superheroic" twist to them, but after seeing how little coverage there is for many minor British comic characters I've loosened up on that requirement, although superhuman types are still my priority.
+The same goes for literary adventurers and detectives - there are just too many of them, so unless they have a strong element of the fantastic to them, I'll usually leave them out (so no Miss Marple but yes to Sherlock Holmes who has been credited with some paranormal adventures).

 Historical / Mythical: The heroes that have been handed down to us from hundreds of years ago.